Fortinet Reports Second Quarter 2021 Financial Results

 |Three Months Ended

 ||Three Months Ended

 |Gain on intellectual property matter||(1.2||)||(1.1||)|

 |Shares used in diluted net income per share calculations||167.1||167.1||165.4||165.4|

 (a) To exclude

 (b) To exclude

-(c) Non-GAAP financial information is adjusted to an overall effective tax rate of 22% and 24% in 2020 and 2019, respectively, on a non-GAAP basis, which differs from the GAAP effective tax rate.
+(c) Non-GAAP financial information is adjusted to an effective tax rate of 21% and 22% in the three months ended

 Reconciliation of total revenue to total billings

 |Investor Contact:||Media Contact:|